 How video intelligence helps:

-Video analytics can monitor machine guarding compliance, detect when safety devices are bypassed, and automatically flag unsafe interventions—especially during high-risk times like shift changes.
+Video analytics can create no-go zones around dangerous machinery and automatically flag when a person enters a restricted area, helping to reduce unsafe interventions—especially during high-risk times like shift changes.

 Root Causes & Impact: